-Our heart disease statistics have spoken, and they have told us that preventing and healing heart disease is NOT about relying on cholesterol-lowering medications.
-Prevention of, and healing, heart disease needs to include diet and lifestyle adjustments that support the heart and cardiovascular system, as well as many other bodily systems.
+Preventing and healing heart disease is NOT about relying on cholesterol-lowering medications – that hasn’t worked.
+Heart disease is the #1 killer of men and women around the world.
+Prevention and healing of heart disease needs to include diet and lifestyle adjustments that support the heart and cardiovascular system, as well as many other bodily systems.

 Something to keep in mind is that the “normal“ cholesterol range has been lowered over the past 60 years.
-It went from 240 being normal, to currently under 200 being normal.
-Which means, according to the new cholesterol levels, even more people will need to take statin medications.
-But, I digress… and, I don’t want to make any assumptions about why those ranges were altered in the first place.
+It went from 240 being normal, to currently under 180 being normal.
+Which means, according to the new cholesterol levels, even more people will need to take statin drugs.
+But, I digress… and don’t want to make any assumptions about why those ranges were lowered in the first place.

-If a patient goes to their doctor’s office for a yearly physical and blood test, thyroid hormone levels are usually checked.
-If it comes back with high or low thyroid stimulating hormone (TSH) they are prescribed thyroid medication… even if they haven’t had any symptoms of thyroid disease.
+A patient goes to their doctor’s office for a yearly physical and blood test, and the thyroid hormone levels are usually checked.
+If it comes back with high or low thyroid hormones they are prescribed thyroid medication… even if they haven’t had any symptoms of thyroid disease.